truhlikfredy/raytracer/README.md

 * Travis build on each commit
 * Can capture screenshots by pressing C key
 * Shadows
+* Mandelbrot fractal as a texture/material with different "shine" properties in different sections

 # TODO (More precisely a wish list)